Where Florida basketball stands in updated March Madness projections

 Where ESPN projects Florida basketball in latest March Madness

-Joe Lunardi has Florida as a 7-seed, facing 10-seed Nevada in Charlotte, N.C., in his latest bracketology released on Tuesday.
-Nevada is coached by former Indiana basketball legend Steve Alford.
+Joe Lunardi has Florida as a 6-seed, facing 11-seed Indiana State in Pittsburgh, Pa., in his latest bracketology released on Tuesday.
+Indiana State's most famous alum is NBA Hall of Famer Larry Bird.
+Creighton is the 3-seed in the bracket.

 Where CBS Sports projects Florida basketball in March Madness

-Jerry Palm has Florida as an 8-seed, facing 9-seed Boise State in Memphis, Tenn. in his latest bracketology released on Monday.
-Houston is the 1 seed in the bracket.
+Jerry Palm has Florida as an 8-seed, facing 9-seed Florida Atlantic in Charlotte, N.C. in his latest bracketology released on Monday.
+The game would pit Florida coach Todd Golden against former UF assistant and FAU coach Dusty May, who led the Owls on a Cinderella run on the Final Four last season.
+North Carolina is the 1 seed in the bracket.

 Where Fox Sports projects Florida basketball in March Madness

-Mike DeCourcy has Florida as a 7-seed, facing 10-seed Nebraska in his latest bracketology released Tuesday.
-Kansas is the 2 seed in the bracket.
+Mike DeCourcy has Florida as a 7-seed, facing 10-seed Gonzaga in his latest bracketology released Tuesday.
+Marquette, coached by former UF basketball assistant Shaka Smart, is the 2 seed in the backet.

-This article originally appeared on The Gainesville Sun: Where Florida Gators basketball stands in NCAA Tournament projections
+This article originally appeared on The Gainesville Sun: Where Florida Gators basketball projects in NCAA Tournament bracketology